Marineland of Canada: 2013 investigations

+Media lawsuits and orca-captivity legislation

 In April 2014, the Vancouver newspaper The Georgia Straight published an article alleging that five harbour seals transferred from the Vancouver Aquarium had fallen ill at Marineland due to "poor water chemistry".
 According to the article, one, Pepper, died in 2006 from the conditions while the rest were blind.
 Marineland filed a lawsuit in July 2014 against The Georgia Straight and the article's writer for defamation and damages.
 According to Marineland, Pepper did not die as described in the article and the others were not blind but were in fact generally healthy.
 It was the eighth lawsuit filed by Marineland since 2012, and the third against a media outlet.
 In 2015, the Government of Ontario took up debate of the keeping of orcas.
 Bob Barker urged Ontario Premier Kathleen Wynne to order Marineland to give up Kiska and other animals.
 On May 28, 2015, the Legislative Assembly of Ontario passed the Prevention of Cruelty to Animals Amendment Act.
 The act prohibits the possession or breeding of orcas in Ontario but allowed Marineland to keep its orca.

+Black Water lawsuit

-On May 10, 2016, Marineland filed a lawsuit against filmmaker Zach Affolter to prevent the release of his documentary, Black Water.
-The park alleges that the film contains footage illegally taken at Marineland and is a violation of their policy preventing the use of footage for commercial purposes.
-Affolter responded by asserting that "Black Water is meant as an educational, non-commercial film that dives into the moral question behind keeping cetaceans in captivity."
-Marineland demanded million in damages for breach of its intellectual property rights.
-Affolter denied the allegations and said he had found the video of Kiska on Facebook.
-Until the lawsuit was resolved, the film's release was on hold.
+In May 2016, Marineland filed a $1 million lawsuit against Humboldt State University student Zach Affolter, alleging that his then-unreleased film Black Water contained unauthorized footage taken inside their park.
+Affolter responded by asserting that the film was "meant as an educational, non-commercial film that dives into the moral question behind keeping cetaceans in captivity".